a-muscarello/pokemon/README.md

     - use materialize as grid

 Challenges
-I Googled a lot of information, which was helpful but also received a lot of help.
-It was a true learning project in that I learned how little I kniew.
+I Googled a lot of information, which was helpful but also received a huge amount of help.
+It was a true learning project in that I learned how little I knew, yet again.